 When the United States entered World War II, Calder applied for entry to the Marine Corps but was ultimately rejected.
 He continued to create: because metal was in short supply during the war years, Calder turned increasingly to wood as a sculptural medium.
 Working in wood resulted in yet another original form of sculpture, works called “Constellations” by Sweeney and Duchamp (fig. 23).
 With their carved wood elements anchored by wire, the Constellations were so-called because they suggested the cosmos, though Calder did not intend that they represent anything in particular.
 The Pierre Matisse Gallery held an exhibition of these works in the spring of 1943, Calder’s last solo show at that gallery.
 His association with Matisse ended shortly thereafter, and he took up with the Buchholz Gallery/Curt Valentin as his New York representation (fig. 24).

 The forties and fifties were a remarkably productive period for Calder, which was launched in 1938 with the first retrospective of his work at the George Walter Vincent Smith Gallery in Springfield, Massachusetts (fig. 25).
 A second, major retrospective was exhibited at the Museum of Modern Art in New York just a few years later, in 1943 (fig. 26).
-In 1945, Calder made a series of small-scale works; in keeping with his economy, many were made from scraps of metal trimmed while making larger pieces.
-While visiting Calder’s studio about this time, Duchamp was intrigued by these small works.
-Inspired by the idea that the works could be easily dismantled, mailed to Europe, and re-assembled for an exhibition, Duchamp planned a Calder show at Galerie Louis Carré in Paris (fig. 27).
+In keeping with his economy, Calder made a series of small-scale works in 1945 primarily from scraps of metal trimmed while making larger pieces.
+Duchamp saw them during a visit to Calder’s studio and organized a show at Galerie Louis Carré in Paris.
+Given their size, he proposed sending the objects to Europe by mail.
+Intrigued by the limitations on parcel size imposed by the U.S. Postal Service, Calder created larger works for the exhibition that could be easily dismantled, mailed overseas, and re-assembled upon arrival (fig. 27).
 This important show was held the following year, and Jean-Paul Sartre wrote his famous essay on Calder’s mobiles for the exhibition catalogue.
 In 1949, Calder constructed his largest mobile to date, International Mobile, for the Philadelphia Museum of Art’s Third International Exhibition of Sculpture (fig. 28).
 He designed sets for Happy as Larry, a play directed by Burgess Meredith, and for Nucléa, a dance performance directed by Jean Vilar (figs. 29–30).
 Galerie Maeght in Paris also held a Calder show in 1950 and subsequently became Calder’s exclusive Parisian dealer.
 His association with Galerie Maeght lasted twenty-six years, until his death in 1976.
 After his New York dealer Curt Valentin died unexpectedly in 1954, Calder selected Perls Galleries in New York as his new American dealer, and this alliance also lasted until the end of his life.

 As the range and breadth of his various projects and commissions indicate, Calder’s artistic talents were renowned worldwide by the 1960s.
 A retrospective of his work opened at the Guggenheim Museum in New York in 1964 (fig. 38).
 Five years later, the Fondation Maeght in Saint-Paul-de-Vence, France, held its own Calder retrospective (fig. 39).
 In 1966, Calder, together with his son-in-law Jean Davidson, published a well-received autobiography.
 Additionally, both of Calder’s dealers, Galerie Maeght in Paris and Perls Galleries in New York, averaged about one Calder show each per year.